 Secondly, one source claims the name was originally Norman as the Magni Rotuli Scaccarii Normanniae lists Hugh Faber de Holbec and Nicholas de Holbec there in 1198.

 The surname Holbeech was first found in Lincolnshire where the Hundredorum Rolls of 1273 include three listings for the family: Everard de Holebech or Holebeck; Hugh de Hollebeche; and Thomas de Holebeck.

 Later, Thomas de Holebech was listed in the Assize Rolls of 1298.

 The source Testa de Nevill, sive Liber Feodorum, temp.
 Henry III-Edward I. has one listing: Agnes de Holebeck, Nottinghamshire and Derbyshire: Henry III-Edward I and the source Placita de Quo Warranto, temp.
 Edward I-III has one listing: Adam de Holebeche, Lincolnshire, 20 Edward I (during the 20th year of King Edward III's reign.)

 The Yorkshire Poll Tax Rolls also includes one listing: Johanna de Holbek.

 Early History of the Holbeech family

-Another 135 words (10 lines of text) are included under the topic Early Holbeech History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holbeech research.
+Another 68 words (5 lines of text) covering the years 1551, 1527, 1534, 1535 and 1536 are included under the topic Early Holbeech History in all our PDF Extended History products and printed products wherever possible.

 Holbeech Spelling Variations